 - Use original images if you can, especially if reviewing products on your blog (Google is on record as saying it prefers original images to widely-used ones in that context).

-There are a series of technical steps — collectively known as ‘on-page SEO‘ — that you should take to give your blog posts the best chance of performing well in search.
+There is a series of technical steps — collectively known as ‘on-page SEO‘ — that you should take to give your blog posts the best chance of performing well in search.

 You should always:

-For a few more tips on this area, you might like to check out our post on how to make your content visible in Google search results, or watch the video below.
+For a few more tips on this subject, you might like to check out my post on how to make your content more visible in Google search results, or watch the video below.

 - Use relatively large, easy-to-read fonts on your blog.